Hit and Run / Leaving the Scene of an Accident Lawyer

 Minnesota law does not criminalize basic driver negligence that results in a motor vehicle accident.
 However, once an accident occurs—involving either property damage or personal injury—certain obligations attach to the drivers of all vehicles involved in the accident.
-Failure to comply with these obligations can result in criminal charges.
+Failure to comply with these obligations can result in hit and run or leaving the scene of an accident charges.

 Felony and Gross Misdemeanor Offenses

 Regardless of fault, if you leave the scene of an accident where a party is injured you may be charged with a gross misdemeanor or felony—depending upon the severity of the injury.
 If a party dies as a result of the accident, you may be subject to a maximum sentence of up to three years in prison and a $5,000 fine.